quickapps/docs/en/developers/plugins.rst

 parameters can be tweaked on the administration section by users with proper permissions.

-For example, a "Blog" plugin may allow users to change plugin's behavior by providing a series of form inputs where users may indicate certain values that will alter plugin's functionalities, for example "show publish date" which would display articles "publish date" when an article is being rendered.
+For example, a "Blog" plugin could allow users to change plugin's behavior by providing a series of form inputs where users may indicate certain values that will alter plugin's functionalities, for example "show publish date" which would display article's "publish date" when an article is being rendered.

 Any plugin can provide this form inputs by placing them into